-If a pupil feels uncomfortable or worried by anything online or on a device, they should tell a member of staff or parent as soon as possible.

-Any allegation, complaint, concern or suspicion that a pupil has been involved in any of the following should be reported immediately to the Designated Safeguarding Lead and action will be taken in accordance with the College Safeguarding Policy:

-- 1. Possession of, or access/attempted access to a website containing, images of child abuse; - 2.
-Possession of, or access/attempted access to a website containing, illegal (e.g. obscene or criminally racist) or terrorist or extremist material; - 3.
-Any incident by electronic means involving 'grooming' behaviour; - 4.
-Any other incident (which may include instances of cyber-bullying or 'sexting' or peer on peer abuse) that suggests that a pupil or another child has suffered or is at risk of suffering serious harm.

-Concerns or allegations regarding other technology related illegal activity such as fraud, copyright theft, unlicensed use of software or unlawful use of personal data should be reported to the Deputy Head Pastoral.
-Such concerns will be managed in accordance with the College Behaviour Policy although referrals may be made to outside agencies as appropriate.

-Any concern or allegation regarding 'sexting' (also known as 'youth produced sexual imagery') should be reported to the Deputy Head Pastoral or the Designated Safeguarding Lead.
+- 12.1.
+If a student feels uncomfortable or worried by anything online or on a device, they should tell a member of staff or parent as soon as possible. - 12.2.
+Any allegation, complaint, concern, or suspicion that a student has been involved in any of the following should be reported immediately to the Designated Safeguarding Lead and action will be taken in accordance with the College Safeguarding Policy: - 12.2.1.
+Possession of, or access/attempted access to a website containing, images of child abuse; - 12.2.2.
+Possession of, or access/attempted access to a website containing, illegal (e.g. obscene or criminally racist) or terrorist or extremist material; - 12.2.3.
+Any incident by electronic means involving 'grooming' behaviour; - 12.2.4.
+Any other incident (which may include instances of cyber-bullying or 'sexting' or peer on peer abuse) that suggests that a student or another child has suffered or is at risk of suffering serious harm. - 12.3.
+Concerns or allegations regarding other technology related illegal activity such as fraud, copyright theft, unlicensed use of software or unlawful use of personal data should be reported to the Assistant Head (W&S).
+Such concerns will be managed in accordance with the College Behaviour Policy although referrals may be made to outside agencies as appropriate. - 12.4.
+Any concern or allegation regarding 'sexting' (also known as 'youth produced sexual imagery') should be reported to the Assistant Head (W&S) or the Designated Safeguarding Lead.
 Sexting may constitute abuse or a criminal offence and will be considered in accordance with the College Safeguarding Policy and guidance published by the UK Council for Child Internet Safety: 'Sexting in schools and colleges: responding to incidents and safeguarding young people'.
-Incidents involving sexting will be recorded in the safeguarding records by the DSL.

-Any allegation of cyber-bullying which does not fall within point 4 above should be reported to the Deputy Head Pastoral as soon as possible.
-Cyber-bullying incidents will be dealt with in accordance with the College Anti-Bullying and Behaviour policies unless there is a risk of serious harm to a child and/or the incident constitutes Safeguarding Policy.
+Incidents involving sexting will be recorded in the safeguarding records by the DSL. - 12.5.
+Any allegation of cyber-bullying which does not fall within point 4 above should be reported to the Assistant Head (W&S) as soon as possible.
+Cyber-bullying incidents will be dealt with in accordance with the College Anti-Bullying and Behaviour policies unless there is a risk of serious harm to a child and/or the incident constitutes Safeguarding Policy. - 12.6.
 Any other misuse of the College ICT facilities not falling within one of the categories above should be referred to any of the College Deputy Heads who will take action as appropriate in accordance with the College Behaviour, Rewards and Sanction Policy.

-9/10 Last reviewed: October 2022 by SLT 7h E-Safety Policy Next review by: October 2023

-Procedures for dealing with e-safety incidents involving staff
+13.Procedures for dealing with e-safety incidents involving staff